-Millbrook, Indiana is a sleepy little town, a definition of an American Dream.
+Millbrook, Indiana is a sleepy little town, a definition of the American Dream.
 A place where you can settle down and start thinking about family and life in general.
 Tom Stall did exactly that when he came here.
 He opened the diner, got married and now he’s living a quiet life with his wife and two children.
-However, one day, two mean looking men will enter his diner and everything will change.
-After they started causing trouble, Tom kills them with a surprising amount of skill and is soon celebrated as a hero.
-This just draws attention to him and soon other men start asking questions who is this Tom Stall really?
+However, one day, two mean-looking men will enter his diner and everything will change.

 Director: David Cronenberg